What It’s Like to Have Your Wisdom Teeth Removed

 I thought that was the end of things, but a few days after my stitches were removed, the back of my top left gum began to hurt.
-Then, it started to swell.
-Then, it started to pus.
+It started to swell.
+Then, it started to fill with pus.
 I remember watching a movie one night and just playing with that part of my mouth and feeling miserable.
 Finally, my fingers closed in on something stringy.

 I ran upstairs to the bathroom , shined a flashlight into my mouth, and looked in the mirror.
-There was still a piece of my stitches sticking out of my gum.
-I grabbed a pair of scissors and began to snip, cutting through the stitch without trying to cut myself.
-Finally, I snipped through and pulled out a thick, black piece of string a little over an inch long.
-It was covered in pus, and I spit some more out into the sink (sorry for the graphic image), but my gum instantly started to feel better.
+There was still a thread sticking out of my gum.
+I grabbed a pair of scissors and snipped, cutting through the thread without trying to cut myself.
+Once I had cut the thread, I pulled out a thick, black piece of string a little over an inch long.
+It was covered in pus, and I spit some more out into the sink, but my gum instantly started to feel better.
 I rinsed my mouth with salt water again and held a piece of ice on it until the swelling went down.
 By morning, my gum was back to normal.
 Apparently, the woman who had cut out my stitches had missed a spot, causing my gum to become infected.
 Luckily, I caught it before any real damage was done.

 For several months after the surgery, I had deep crevices in my gums from where the cuts had been made.
 I assumed that the side where the one tooth had come up would have healed faster since it didn’t have to be cut as deep, but it healed about the same as the other three sides of my mouth.
-There is still a groove between my gum and my last tooth on the bottom left side of my mouth where food can become easily trapped.
-It’s something I have to keep an eye on so that I don’t get an infection, but otherwise, my mouth is totally back to the way it was before.
+There is still a groove between my gum and my last tooth on the bottom left side of my mouth where food can become easily trapped, but otherwise, my mouth is totally back to normal.

 In 2008, Japanese researchers discovered that wisdom teeth contain stem cells which can be saved to potentially be used if stem cells are needed later in life.